-- End class on time or within two minutes of scheduled ending time unless previously notified - Answer students' email within in a timely manner - Return assignments in a timely manner. - Be available to schedule office hours. - Listen to student concerns and questions. - Explain, answer and research questions regarding the topics of the class.
+- End class on time or within five minutes of the scheduled ending time unless previously notified - Answer students' emails in a timely manner - Be available during office hours. - Listen to student concerns and questions. - Explain, answer, and research questions regarding the class topics.
 The nature of technology and learning is ever evolving.
-If I do not have an immediate answer, I will research your question and get back to you in a timely fashion with a solution or a reference to a relevant resource. - Abide by the grading scale above and not change dates for turning in assignments unless the class as a whole has agreed upon the change.
+If I do not have an immediate answer, I will research your question and get back to you promptly with a solution or a reference to a relevant resource. - Abide by the grading scale above and not change dates for turning in assignments unless the class has agreed upon the change.